 Wegman’s work has always been about much more than the dogs.
 There are his oddball videos, like the one from 1972 in which he sprays an entire can of deodorant under his arm while deadpanning, “I don’t have to worry about it cutting out in clutch moments.”
 There are his hilariously captioned, punny line drawings, and landscapes that betray his naturalist streak, stoked by many summers spent at his second home, in western Maine.

-His range was on full view in “William Wegman: Hello Nature,” a recent solo show that closed in October at the Bowdoin College Museum of Art in Brunswick, Maine.
-A version of the show will move to Artipelag Konsthall, a new exhibition space on a tiny Swedish peninsula reachable by ferry from Stockholm.
-Despite this busy exhibition schedule, Wegman says he’s become more withdrawn from the art world over the years.
+His range was on full view in “William Wegman: Hello Nature,” a 2012 solo show at the Bowdoin College Museum of Art in Brunswick, Maine.
+Despite his busy exhibition schedule, Wegman says he’s become more withdrawn from the art world over the years.
 “When I first moved to New York, I was friends with Sol LeWitt and Richard Serra.
 I used to hang out a lot more,” he says.
 “Now I hardly even go to my own shows.”

 Wegman gets a lot of fan mail.
 “What’s actually kind of fun is to get pictures from other people of their dressed-up dogs in homage to me,” he says.
 “I should probably do a book of that.”